Ivan951236/ivans-font-buffet-docs/README.md

     - You can also build a static site instead, using `mkdocs build`

 The served webpage will auto refresh whenever you make changes to the files.

-### Scope

-This wiki currently covers Retro Engine versions 1-5(U), as well as all games released for them.
-Given the work-in-progress state of the wiki, we would like to focus on finishing documentation for those RSDK versions before expanding to cover later versions of the engine.

-In addition to the official releases of RSDK games, this wiki covers the decompilations for Retro Engine versions 2-5(U) and Sonic Mania, as well as GameAPI/ModAPI.
-However, this wiki only documents the master [RSDKModding](https://github.com/RSDKModding) repositories for the decomps.
-Please do not add documentation, guides, etc. for any unofficial forks or ports of the decompilations or APIs.